Spaniard who took on Google says content with privacy steps

 Internet giant Google, which processes more than 90 percent of all Web searches in Europe, said on Thursday that people can use a new webform to submit requests to have information they find objectionable removed from Web search results.

-"I want to congratulate Google because they have taken a decision that humanizes a tool that can now be considered perfect," said Costeja, who comes from Galicia.
+"I want to congratulate Google because they have taken a decision that humanises a tool that can now be considered perfect," said Costeja, who comes from Galicia.

 Six years ago he launched what became a landmark legal action against Google after someone told him that was information on the Internet saying that his home was repossessed due to a tax debt.